Sentinel

 1. AI navigates to the relevant page.

-2. AI calls sentinel_save_issue() with type bug, a title, and notes — a screenshot is captured automatically.
+2. AI calls sentinel_save_issue() with type bug, severity, title, and notes — a screenshot is captured automatically.

 Tip: be specific about the feature, not the steps.
 You don’t need to tell the AI which buttons to click.
 Describe the feature or flow by name (as it appears in your source code or UI) and the AI will figure out the steps from the codebase and live browser state.